 The last key thing you have to do is to understand the channels that different customers use to carry out various interactions.
 You want to know when customers use multiple channels to achieve their goals and what those experiences are like.
 Today’s analytical tools can help you do this.

 Combining the information from the last two keys can help you target improvement programs designed to enhance your agents’ knowledge and customer service skills.
 Having done all this, you can now bring the full force of technology to bear.

 Nine Technology Best Practices

 The increased use of the Internet, smartphones, tablets, and so on encourages customers to expect that engaging with you will be fast and easy.
 They also expect to engage with you when they want and how they want.

 Below are some ways you can use technology to meet these customer expectations.
 Today’s technology can help you:

-- Create consistent, personalized, and speedy response, so customers feel that they’re seen as individuals and that your responses aren’t general purpose.
+- Create consistent, personalized, and speedy responses, so customers feel that they’re seen as individuals and that your responses aren’t the general purpose.